Buyer’s Guide: Plungers

 It happens to all of us at one point or another.
 A shower drain backs up and refuses to empty out the tub, a sink fills up far faster than it empties itself out, or—the most dreaded moment of all—the toilet refuses to cooperate when we flush.
 Under these less-than-ideal conditions, it’s important to have the right tool on hand and the know-how to use it properly.

 But a plunger isn’t a one-size-fits-all solution for each of these scenarios.
 Depending on the type of drain you need to unclog, one may be more helpful than the next.
-Read on for an overview of the various options, plus our recommendations for the best plunger in each category.
+Read on for an overview of the various options, and don’t miss our top-favorite picks among the best plunger options available.

 Types of Plungers